McSheaKP/dispensaries-project/README.md

 ### Submission

-- GitHub Repository: Fork this repository and submit a Pull Request with your changes when you’re ready.
+- GitHub Repository: Fork this repository and send us the link to your repo/branch when ready.
+This repository is public so please do not submit your changes in the form of a PR to this repository.
 We’ll be eagerly awaiting your submission!
 - README: Ensure your repository includes a README that explains how to set up the project, a brief description of the application, and usage instructions.
 - Video Demo: Record a short video (up to 5 minutes) demonstrating your application and its features.